weix21/EDClust/README.md

 which will automatically install both Julia and the required Julia packages if they are missing.

 If you want to setup Julia manually, you can download a generic binary from https://julialang.org/downloads/.
-Before using an existing Julia binary, make sure that julia is found in the path.
+Before using an existing Julia binary, make sure that Julia is found in the path.
 Then you can do

 ```{r install, message=FALSE, warning=FALSE}
 julia <- setup_julia(path = "the folder that contains Julia binary")